marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/declaring-attributes-of-functions/rx-function-attributes.rst

 .. index:: fast_interrupt function attribute, RX

-.. gcc-attr:: fast_interrupt
+.. rx-fn-attr:: fast_interrupt

   Use this attribute on the RX port to indicate that the specified function is a fast interrupt handler.
-This is just like the :gcc-attr:`interrupt` attribute, except that ``freit`` is used to return instead of ``reit``.
+This is just like the :rx-fn-attr:`interrupt` attribute, except that ``freit`` is used to return instead of ``reit``.

 .. index:: interrupt function attribute, RX

-.. gcc-attr:: interrupt
+.. rx-fn-attr:: interrupt

   Use this attribute to indicate that the specified function is an interrupt handler.
 The compiler generates